Gluten-Free Lemon Bars (Grain-Free)

 - Powdered sugar to dust top

-- Preheat the oven to 325°F and line and grease an 8x8 baking pan.
+- Preheat the oven to 325°F. Line and grease an 8x8-inch baking pan.

 - Pour filling over the warm crust.
 Bake for 22-26 minutes or until the center is relatively set and no longer jiggles.
 Remove bars from the oven and allow to cool at room temperature.